 . . .
 SeaSat was [essentially turned] into a vast antenna stretching over dozens of miles of space.
 Rather than treating the satellite as an ordinary camera that takes a single snapshot, the new technique, in effect, keeps the shutter open as the satellite moves over wide regions of space.
 The step greatly increases the number of incoming radar echoes thus sharply enhancing the resolution . . .
 (Source)

 Helen Keller is also a Cancer Sun, Pisces Moon.
-(Chart) Like SeaSat, she was technically blind and deaf yet could see (sense) as well at night as during the day.
+(Chart) Like SeaSat, she was technically blind and deaf yet she too could see (sense) as well at night as during the day.
 Given this pairing’s attunement to the watery realms of emotions maybe it’s no surprise that the first word Keller was able to communicate was “water”.
 (Source) The moment Keller was able to spell out “water” was famously dramatized in the 1962 movie Miracle Worker: